signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Session Configuration File

-Unlike mediaMin, mediaTest always expects a session configuration file in its command line, using the [-Cconfig_file_path command line argument](#user-content-commandlineconfigfile).
-Session config files require remote and local IP address and port info that matches pcap contents.
-Depending on the application, this may be inconvenient but gives control over low-level session information.
-Click here
+Unlike mediaMin, mediaTest does not [perform dynamic session creation](#user-content-dynamicsessioncreation) and expects a session configuration file with remote and local IP address and port info that matches pcap contents, specified on the command line with the [-Cconfig_file_path command line argument](#user-content-commandlineconfigfile).

 <details>
 <summary>Example Session Config File</summary>